Bio

 Education

-- M.A.Sc. in Data, Economics, and Development Policy, Massachusetts Intitute of Technology, 2022
+- M.A.Sc. in Data, Economics, and Development Policy, Massachusetts Institute of Technology, 2022

-- B.S. in Romance Languages and Neuroscience, Bowdoin College, 2014
+- B.A. in Romance Languages and Neuroscience, Bowdoin College, 2014

 Relevant Experience